 A single aster can have HUNDREDS of flowers

-Let’s dig deeper into why asters are so special, including tips on planting and the best varieties to enhance your garden.
+Let’s explore why asters are so special, including tips on planting and the best varieties to enhance your garden.

 And one more benefit to planting native asters 🦋